Kumasega64/studyDen/README.md

+#**Study Buddy:**

 Study Buddy is a mobile application that turns studying into an interactive and rewarding experience.
 Users create their own personalized "Study Buddy" avatar and level it up by engaging with educational content and mini-games.

-**FEATURES:**
+##**FEATURES:**

   Create and Customize Avatars: